esl/MongooseIM/doc/advanced-configuration/acl.md

 # Priority: global vs host access lists

 By default, both ACL and access elements are "global", so they apply to all domains available on the server.
-However using the `host_config` option, we are able to override the rules for a particular domain.
+However, using the `host_config` option, we are able to override the rules for a particular domain.

 ```
 %%  Define specific Access Rules in a virtual host.